 Chaka Khan came into the world in March or 1953 into a home primed to create an artistic prodigy.
 Then known as Yvette Marie Stevens she grew to be the eldest of five children born to two incredible talents, one of whom was a beatnik (her father Charles Stevens) the other a woman who was seemingly capable of accomplishing anything (her mother Sandra Coleman).
 The South Side Housing Projects surrounded her home in Hyde Park, a place she considered a refuge from those same projects.

 Her love of music started early imparted to her by her grandmother, the one she indicates is responsible for her absolute love of Jazz and music in general.
 She started aspiring to greatness early forming a girl group containing eleven members, one of which was her sister Taka, known as the Crystalettes.
-A precocious girl she was also politically active at that time, joining the Black Panther Party and attending civil rights rallies with the second wife of his father, Connie.
+A precocious girl she was also politically active at that time, joining the Black Panther Party and attending civil rights rallies with the second wife of her father, Connie.

 Throughout it all her parents and siblings were important influences, supporting her endeavors and her love and participation in the music scene growing up.
 1973 saw her sign her first record deal with ABC Records, and it was then that Chaka Khan was born.